CaoCharles/chatgpt_test/README.md

 - **Timeline**: simple chronological timeline.

 To enable the AI assistant, provide an OpenAI API key when prompted.
 The key is stored in `localStorage` in the browser.

+### Deploying to GitHub Pages

+Run `npm run export` to generate the static files in the `out` directory and push them to the repository's `gh-pages` branch or GitHub Pages folder.